The Ranking System

 not set correctly you must reseat at the same table.
 If the table is set wrong

 and not noticed until players are on the second hand, the game must be completed

 as set with no reseat.
 If the table is not set for the correct number of hands

 this does not call for a reseat.
 Just stop the game after the proper number of

 hands has been completed..
 In event of a tie, play one more hand or until game

 shows it is over regardless of the number of bags.

 7.TABLE TALK: No Table Talk is allowed by players or kibitzers ,while the

-This should be done in private before or after the game.
+Coaching or discussing stategy is to be done in private before or after the game.